What is the CIBIL Report?

 b) 631-705: Steady Progress - A score in this range signifies an average credit score.
 While it is not considered bad, there is still room for improvement to secure better loan terms and interest rates.
 This range suggests that you have made some efforts to maintain a reasonably healthy credit profile, but there is scope for further enhancement.

 c) 706-779: A credit score range of 706-779 is widely considered as good.
-With this range, individuals are likely to have a solid credit history and demonstrate responsible financial behavior.
-Lenders and financial institutions generally view scores within this range as favorable, making it easier for individuals to obtain loans, credit cards, and other forms of credit at competitive interest rates.
+With this range, individuals are likely to have a solid credit history and demonstrate responsible financial behaviour.
+Lenders and financial institutions generally view scores within this range as favourable, making it easier for individuals to obtain loans, credit cards, and other forms of credit at competitive interest rates.

 d) 780-900: Credit Master - Congratulations!
 If your score falls within this range, it reflects excellent credit health.
-You have demonstrated responsible credit behavior and have a strong credit history.
-Lenders consider individuals with scores in this range as highly creditworthy, making it easier for you to obtain favorable loan offers and enjoy lower interest rates.
+You have demonstrated responsible credit behaviour and have a strong credit history.
+Lenders consider individuals with scores in this range as highly creditworthy, making it easier for you to obtain favourable loan offers and enjoy lower interest rates.

 Importance of CIBIL Score